jack08300/childrenLab/README.md

 # www.childrenLab.com/schedule/retrieveUserSchedule
 * Params - scheduleId
-* If you call this API with scheduleId, it will return only one schedule
+* If you call this API with scheduleId, it will return only one schedule and its message list
 * If you call this without scheduleId, it will return all of schedule that related to the login user

 * Return example: